EMDR and Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing

 But that can change.

 When practiced with neurodivergent clients in mind, EMDR can become a powerful, affirming, and regulating tool for trauma recovery.
 You don’t need to force yourself into a neurotypical mold to heal.
 Your brain deserves healing that meets you where you are, on your own terms.
-An experienced and skillful EMDR therapist who understands neurodivergence and how to use EMDR to support your nervous system’s healing process can make all the differnce.
+An experienced and skillful EMDR therapist who understands neurodivergence and how to use EMDR to support your nervous system’s healing process can make all the difference.
 You deserve trauma therapy that works with your brain, not against it.
+Exploring EMDR therapy Chicago can help you begin this process in a way that prioritizes your neurodivergent needs, sensory preferences, and cognitive style.